What You Need To Know About GCC High Feature Parity

 What is GGC High Feature Parity?

 Have you ever wondered why Microsoft’s Government Community Cloud High (GCC High) always lags behind Commercial Microsoft 365 in terms of releasing new features?
 Feature parity can be a significant decision point when moving to GCC High, but it is also important when managing the expectations of end users and executives.
-In this blog post, we’ll provide a comprehensive overview of GCC High feature parity, explain why the features differ, and provide resources to help you understand when critical components will become available in GCC High.
+In this blog post, we’ll provide a comprehensive overview of Microsoft GCC High feature parity, explain why the features differ, and provide resources to help you understand when critical components will become available in GCC High.
 Whether you are already using GCC High or considering migrating to GCC High, read on to learn how to stay ahead of the curve.

 GCC High Feature Parity and Commercial Environments

-The primary concern of many organizations is the feature parity between GCC High and Commercial environments.
+The primary concern of many organizations is the feature parity between GCC High environment and Commercial environments.
 Microsoft first releases new features in Commercial Microsoft 365 and then roll them out to GCC High and other sovereign clouds such as DOD and 21ViaNet

 Therefore, GCC High is always behind Commercial in releasing new features.
 However, the good news is that most features eventually reach GCC High, typically around 12 months after General Availability.